 Eligibility and enrollment are administered by the Marketplace.
 Contact the Marketplace for information.
-A subscriber may obtain coverage for newly acquired or newly eligible dependents by submitting an application within 60 days of their eligibility.
+A subscriber may obtain coverage for newly acquired or newly eligible dependents by submitting an application (along with any required supporting documentation) within 60 days of their eligibility.
 A new dependent may cause a premium increase.
 The required premium or any applicable premium credit must be received and processed for coverage to become effective.